hcoyote/recruiter-autoresponse/README.md

 This is licensed under MIT so please feel free to fork and use as you'd like.

-If you like it, please consider leaving a github star.
+If you like it, please consider leaving a github star over at [the original repo](https://github.com/AlexChesser/recruiter-autoresponse).
 I think that it would be super cool to see how many people this helps.

 ## the autoresponse